ymadh/CSCI4710_6710_Group12/hw5/README.md

 Open TableCreateAndImportScript.sql and modify line 47 to point to your data directory

+Run the following to create all the sql tables required to run this script.
+The first few lines need to be uncommented if you have not previously created the database.
-run the following to create all the sql tables required to run this script The configuration may need to be changed in main.py on line 8&9 connection = psycopg2.connect(user="postgres", password="",
+The configuration may need to be changed in main.py on line 8&9 connection = psycopg2.connect(user="postgres", password="",